Make Reading to Your Child a Special Time

 Bedtime stories are a favorite ritual for parents and young kids.
 Snuggling in bed together while you turn pages, point to favorite pictures, and teach your child to recognize objects and words is both a learning and a bonding experience.
 Research has shown that reading to a child starting at an early age can actually enhance IQ.
 Here are some ways you can make the most out of reading to your child.

-Make it a routine.
-As baby grows through 4 to 6 months of age she will enjoy reaching out, grasping, and interacting with activity books.
+As baby grows through 4 to 6 months of age she will enjoy reaching out, grasping and interacting with activity books.
 Make this a daily routine so your child becomes used to it and even grows to expect it.
 Find a time when baby is in a quiet, relaxed mood.
-As baby gets older, show her how to manipulate the objects correctly, such as zipping zippers, pulling off Velcro objects and putting them back on, undoing buttons, touching baby’s face in a mirror, and making crinkle or rattle sounds.
+As baby gets older, show her how to manipulate the objects correctly, such as zipping zippers, pulling off Velcro objects and putting them back on, undoing buttons, touching baby’s face in a mirror and making crinkle or rattle sounds.

-Through the years.
-Continue this timeless activity with your child through the preschool and elementary years as long as you can.
+Reading to your child is a timeless activity you should continue through the preschool and elementary years as long as possible.
 Read a chapter each night to your older child and have your child read a chapter to you in turn.
 This keeps you involved with your child’s imagination.
 You will not only be fostering a love for reading, which will have academic benefits, but you will be creating memories for your child to look back upon fondly so that they will in turn share this experience with their own kids someday.